awmartin/doctoral/README.md

 ## Why?

-I like online text editors a lot, like Google Docs and Dropbox Paper, but I've always felt a bit odd about having big companies hosting my data.
-Paper also creates docs with world-readable premissions by default, and Dropbox itself has a number of security issues to this day that remain unaddressed.
-And if one were to ever lose access to their Google account, the impact could be disastrous.
+I like online doc editors a lot, like Google Docs and Dropbox Paper, but I've felt a bit odd about them hosting my data.
+Dropbox Paper also creates docs with world-readable permissions by default, and Dropbox itself has a number of security issues that to this day remain unaddressed.
+And if one were to ever lose access to one's Google Docs account, the impact could be disastrous.

-So I made Doctoral to enable anyone with a bit of tech-savviness to host their own online document editor, so at least they can control their own content.
-On the roadmap will be capabilities to enable hosting without Firebase, but for now, at least it's your GCP account and your database.
+So I made Doctoral to enable anyone with a bit of tech-savviness to host their own online document editor, so at least they can host their content themselves.
+While it uses Firebase and Firestore now to host docs, on the roadmap are capabilities to enable hosting without it.
+But for now, at least it's your own GCP account you're using.

+## Features

-The app is just a minimal document editor and organizer with sharing, publishing, and folders.
-That's it.
+The app is just a minimal document editor and organizer with editing, organizing with folders, versioning, history, publishing, and a few other basic features.
+That's pretty much it.
 If you're a coder, you can use this as a foundation for your own docs editor.

-I may even wrap this in Electron so folks can have a desktop version.
+## Contributing

+TBD.

+## License

+TBD.